moemen95/Pytorch-Project-Template/tutorials/mnist_tutorial.md

 Don't forget to update the max_epoch field in the config file with that value given in the main args.

 #### Train One epoch function:
-This function will include all what is inside the function 'train'
+In the reference example, we have this code responsible for model training inside the function 'train'

 ```
 def train(args, model, device, train_loader, optimizer, epoch):